BirgitSchneider/gerda-mage-sim/UTILS/README.md

     * `check-simulation.cxx`: C++ program to produce nice plots of decay vertices and interaction vertices
     * `gerda-metadata/`: (git submodule) version of [`gerda-metadata`](https://github.com/mppmu/gerda-metadata) used for post-processing
     * `old/`: old post-processing scripts
-    * `Makefile`: GNU Makefile to launch the post-processing execution queue (See the Wiki for details)
+    * `Makefile`: Makefile to launch the post-processing execution queue (See [the Wiki](https://github.com/mppmu/gerda-snippets/wiki/PDFs-for-GERDA's-PhaseII-background-modelling#post-processing-at-mpik-with-gnu-make) for details)
 * `job-scheduler/`: batch job manager utilities. `mpik-run-mage.qsub`, `mpik-t4z-gen.qsub`, `mpik-pdf-gen.qsub` and `mpik-pdf-gen-volume.qsub` are used by the post-processing Makefile
-* `ranger/`: GNU ranger file browser, very useful in the context of this repository.
+* `ranger/`: [GNU ranger](https://ranger.github.io) file browser, very useful in the context of this repository.
 Define the following alias to use it: `alias='$GERDA_MAGE_SIM_LOCATION/UTILS/ranger/ranger.py'`
 * `Dockerfile`: recipe file to produce a Docker image that includes all the software needed to run the provided scripts, build with `sudo docker build --rm . -t gerda-mage-sim-utils`.
 To produce a Singularity image which is usable also on clusters where you don't have root permissions you can use Oliver's [docker2singularity.py](https://github.com/oschulz/singularity-utils) Python script.
 An already processed Singularity image is available at LNGS under `/nfs/gerda5/var/gerda-simulations/gerda-mage-sim-utils.sqsh`
 * `Makefile`: GNU Makefile to compile C++ programs in this directory